ktm17414/callie-demo/pages/about.md

 ## About the Collection

+Hello, this is Callie Martindale, and this is my first time typing code or writing an about the collection page.
+Hooray!

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata